 The term partnership includes general or limited, civil business, industrial, agricultural and professional partnerships or of any other kind, whether or not its constitution is set forth by public deed or private document.
-It shall include, furthermore, two or more persons, under a common name or not, engaged in a joint venture for profit, except as provided with regard to special partnerships.
+It shall include, furthermore, two or more persons, under a common name or not, engaged in a joint venture for profit, except those that meet the provisions related to special partnerships.